 Symptoms of Uterine Fibroids

 Most women who develop fibroids do not have any symptoms.
 Often times women don’t know they have fibroids until they have a regular pelvic exam, ultrasound, or become pregnant.
 Another reason to make sure you see your doctor regularly as there is usually no indication at all that your health is being compromised.

-- Pressure or pain in the pelvis
+- Pressure in the pelvis

 - Urinary frequency